algorandfoundation/algorand-typescript-testing/docs/tg-transactions.md

 ## Strongly typed contract to contract

-Assuming the contract you wish to compile extends the ARC4 `Contract` type, you can make use of `compileArc4` to produce a contract proxy object that makes it easy to invoke application methods with compile time type safety.
-You can use the same `ctx.setCompiledApp` method set up the mock result for `compile` call and `ApplicationSpy` for mocking subsequent calls to the compiled contract.
+Assuming the contract you wish to compile extends the ARC4 `Contract` type, you can make use of `compileArc4` to produce a contract proxy object that makes it easy to invoke application methods with compile-time type safety.
+You can use the same `ctx.setCompiledApp` method to set up the mock result for `compile` calls and `ApplicationSpy` for mocking subsequent calls to the compiled contract.

 ```ts
 import { assert, Contract, GlobalState } from '@algorandfoundation/algorand-typescript'